Kaizer Chiefs are the underdogs against Al Ahly, but they should give their best - McCarthy

 Al Ahly are looking to continue their dominance in African football having won a record nine Champions League trophies, while Chiefs have won one continental title which is the 2001 African Cup Winners' Cup.

-McCarthy started both matches for Sundowns in the two-legged final against Al Ahly, who ran out 4-1 winners on aggregate and they clinched their third Champions League title.
+McCarthy started both matches for Sundowns in the two-legged final against Al Ahly, who ran out 4-1 winners on aggregate when they clinched their third Champions League title.

 The former Bafana Bafana international, who spent five years with Chiefs, is optimistic about the Glamour Boys' chances of winning their maiden Champions League trophy.